SuperThunder/SmallProjects/A.W. Stdlib Spec.md

 ##Slice a string out of an original string
 1. Options may be required for what is to be done with the leftover parts of the string on both the left and right
+2. One very common use of this is to copy one part, or all, of a string into another string

 ##Combine two strings together
 1. The most common use is likely to append or prepend one string onto another